korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 ### Step 5: Publish

-Once the embedded device is connected to Cloud IoT Core, the client application can publish messages.
+Once the embedded device is connected to OmniCore, the client application can publish messages.

 To publish a message to a topic, run **`iotc_publish()`** or **`iotc_publish_data()`** functions.
 Each message must include the following parameters.